Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Introduction

 Related to this insight, we point out that a jump-robust estimation of the Hurst exponent is as well feasible.
-This answers a question which is currently of great interest in view of the empirical evidence for rough volatility, if ignoring jumps can manipulate the results and influence the small estimates of $H$.
-Our findings are good news for the existing literature, since we show that standard estimators of $H$ work also in the presence of jumps which are ignored, if the true values of $H$ are small.
-Moreover, ignoring jumps for larger values of $H$ does not result in manipulated small estimates.
-In fact, our simulations confirm that even if a finite-sample bias due to jumps becomes relevant, it will be positive, resulting in larger estimates.
+This answers a question which is currently of great interest in view of the empirical evidence for rough volatility, if ignoring jumps can manipulate the results.
+Our theoretical findings are good news for the existing literature, since we show that standard estimators of $H$ work asymptotically also in the presence of jumps which are ignored, if the true values of $H$ are small.
+The question if a potential influence of jumps is negligible in finite-sample applications is, however, more delicate.
+On the one hand, ignoring jumps for larger values of $H$ should not result in manipulated small estimates.
+In fact, our simulations show that even if a finite-sample bias due to jumps becomes relevant, it will be positive, resulting in larger estimates.
+On the other hand, additional to jumps we also find some volatility outliers in a data example and demonstrate that they induce a negative bias for the estimation of $H$.

 We derive a novel result about the estimation of jump times with a very fast rate of convergence.
 This allows the localization of jumps.
 It can also be used to filter out jumps before estimating $H$, what will further improve inference on rough fractional volatility models.
+We use this in an application to a time series of daily volatility estimates based on intra-daily ultra-high-frequency prices containing data analysed in \cite{forecast} with a parametric fractional Brownian motion model.
+Our methods locate several jumps and volatility outliers in the time series and we find that estimates of $H$ slightly increase after filtering them out.